hubot-grpc/hubot-grpc/README.md

 For it to be useful however you should have a grpc service running somewhere (ideally also in a container, see [API bricks specification](https://github.com/apibricks/apibricks-spec)), which needs to be accessible from the hubot container.

+Furthermore you need to put the proto file under ```/api/main.proto``` using a docker volume or modifying the dockerfile.

 Information on how the bot can connect to the grpc service can be passed on via environment variables.

 ### Environment Variables